 The methodology used in our assessments will vary according to the project but can include: on-site reviews, interviews, digital photography/video, and application of validated analysis tools and questionnaires.
 Conclusions will be made and recommendations provided which are prioritised to assist the organisation with ease of implementation.

-Our Ergonomists are registered with the UK Institute of Ergonomics and Human Factors (IEHF) and all have the minimum of an MSc in Ergonomics.
+Our Ergonomists are registered with the UK Chartered Institute of Ergonomics and Human Factors (CIEHF) and all have the minimum of an MSc in Ergonomics.
 They have extensive experience in a wide range of industry sectors including oil and gas, chemical processing, manufacturing, transport and public sector.

 When is it used?

 An assessment is often requested as a proactive measure to identify risk factors within the organisation that have the potential to bring about reduced employee wellbeing, productivity or product quality.
-Alternatively, an assessment may be requested following the identification of increased rates of MSDs within a particular workplace area or job type.
+Alternatively, an assessment may be requested following the identification of increased rates of musculoskeletal disorders (MSDs) within a particular workplace area or job type.

 Ergonomic workplace assessments can be undertaken by any organisation to gather information in the development of: